Naver: Knowledge iN

 Knowledge iN (지식iN), formerly Knowledge Search (지식검색), is an online Q&A platform launched in October 2002.
 The tool allows users to ask any question and receive answers from other users.
-Naver became an early pioneer in user-generated content through the creation of the 'Knowledge iN' (네이버 지식인)' service in 2002.
+Naver became an early pioneer in user-generated content through the creation of the 'Knowledge iN' (네이버 지식인)' service.
 Bradley Horowitz, former Vice President of Product Strategy at Yahoo!, has cited Knowledge iN as the inspiration for Yahoo!
 Answers, which was launched three years after Naver introduced the original service.

 Naver encourages unauthorized publishing to attract users to its Knowledge iN service.
-This contributes to poor-quality content on Knowledge iN, as previous answers to questions remain unchanged and old questions can be minimally only modified by other users.
-Criticism is also growing due to Naver's unilateral control over comments and its editing of information that may contradict its political positions.
-Teens and people in their twenties accounted for 70% of the questioners and 50% of the respondents.
+This led to lower-quality content when compared with Wikipedia as of 2007, which had more moderators.
 In April 2024, the service was reorganized so that answers could be continuously registered without closing questions, and new answers could be registered even if there were adopted answers.
 In addition, the limit on the number of additional questions and additional answers has disappeared.